murtazajafferji/package-eval/README.md

 ## About this app

-This app creates a dashboard to visualize medical provider charges/costs from US hospitals and clinics.
+This app creates a dashboard to compare open source packages over various metrics.

-Data is supplied by libraries.io
+Data is supplied by libraries.io.

 A live demo is available at [http://package-eval.herokuapp.com/](http://package-eval.herokuapp.com/)